01ax/vault/resume.md

 ### IT Support Officer - St Edmunds College
 November 2019 - July 2022
-- Provided level 1-2 IT Helpdesk Support and assistance of systems / network administrative tasks
+- Provided level 1-2 IT Helpdesk Support and assistance of systems/network administrative tasks
-- Collaborated alongisde senior IT Staff and the Director of IT in standard operations analysis, systems development, hardware procurement / lifecycles and other technical projects
+- Collaborated alongside senior IT Staff and the Director of IT in standard operations analysis, systems development, hardware procurement/lifecycles and other technical projects
-- Provided technical assistance with onboarding of new staff ( Account development orchestration (AD, o365, Skype for Business, TeamGO, TASSWEB, Webbook, Schoolbox, ect. ), ID Cards and Access Control (Tecom TITAN), designating assets ect.
+- Provided technical assistance with onboarding of new staff ( Account development orchestration (AD, o365, Skype for Business, TeamGO, TASSWEB, Webbook, Schoolbox, ect. ), ID Cards and Access Control (Tecom TITAN), designating assets etc.
 - Provided 1:1 technical assistance for staff and students where required, guiding how to utilise our systems and software we provide effectively and ensuring they know how to use these systems
 - Fostered a holistic environment, ensuring that staff, students and visitors feel invited when requiring the assistance of the IT Department.
-- Essential worker during the pandemic, providing hybrid on-site and remote support for staff and students during term-time including remote desktop support assistance for staff, phone assistance for parents and students having troulbes accessing our resources ect.
+- Essential worker during the pandemic, providing hybrid on-site and remote support for staff and students during term time including remote desktop support assistance for staff, phone assistance for parents and students having trouble accessing our resources etc.
-- Performed network diagnosis, reporting and troubleshooting including identifying point of failures, performing network restoration procedures, identifying interface misconfigurations and various other technical tasks whilst collaborating with the Systems Administrator
+- Performed network diagnosis, reporting and troubleshooting including identifying points of failure, performing network restoration procedures, identifying interface misconfigurations and various other technical tasks whilst collaborating with the Systems Administrator
-- Assisted with software lifecycle procurement and application administation including creating, updating, retiring, testing and deploying packages
+- Assisted with software lifecycle procurement and application administration including creating, updating, retiring, testing and deploying packages
-- Developing and updating of user doccumentation and technical guides
+- Developing and updating of user documentation and technical guides
-- Exchange and O365 adminisation (SMTP/Remote Routing, Exchange GUID fetching, Mailbox permissions ect.)
+- Exchange and O365 administration (SMTP/Remote Routing, Exchange GUID fetching, Mailbox permissions etc.)
-- Security / Compliance audits for access control (o365 permissions, OneDrive history, ect.)
+- Security / Compliance audits for access control (o365 permissions, OneDrive history, etc.)
 - ...🏗️

 ### IT Support Officer Trainee - St Laurence's College